1. the capacity to recover quickly from difficulties; toughness.

 The same cannot be said, however, for a second wave of the pandemic.
 Or for the effects of climate crises on supply chains, or for shifts in outsourcing patterns, consumer demands and workforce requirements.
 These are all elements that should now be factoring into executives’ long-term visions.

 One of the fundamentals we can take away from the pandemic is that all the bright innovative ideas in the world will go to waste if a business fails to establish the resilience to weather storms of circumstance.
-What use is a five- or ten-year plan when it’s liable to be scattered by a bump in the road?
+What use is a five- or ten-year plan when it’s liable to be completely scattered by a bump in the road?
 The truth is that something will always get in the way of the ideal scenario, whether in the form of climate crisis, political upheaval, economic downturn or, indeed, virus pandemic.

-The key is to build the capacity to absorb these blows and adapt swiftly.
+The key, then, is to build the capacity to absorb these blows and adapt swiftly.
 Resilience must replace raw efficiency as the modus operandi of modern businesses.
 Much like the economy itself, companies can no longer keep pouring all profits into further growth, and cannot continue to work with zero-margin-for-error supply chains.
 Contingency planning is required.
 When the roadmap drastically changes, how resilient is your mindset and how adaptable is your business?
 How do you transition from short-term survival tactics to the long-term future-proofing and re-imagining of your organisation?

 The onus falls on execs to overcome ‘analysis paralysis’ and embrace tech

 Embracing technology should be a huge part of any business’ long term future-proofing plans.
-52% of companies on the Fortune 500 since 2000 have either gone bankrupt, been acquired, or ceased to exist, all resultant from market disruption and a failure to invest meaningfully in technology in the face of market disruption.
-This doesn’t mean welcoming new tools hurriedly, uncritically and with open arms; it means diagnosing your opportunities and pain points, and defining a technological vision that can benefit your company and its stakeholders in profound ways.
+52% of companies on the Fortune 500 since 2000 have either gone bankrupt, been acquired, or ceased to exist – most of them victims of their own failure to invest meaningfully in technology in the face of market disruption.
+This doesn’t mean businesses should welcome new tools hurriedly, uncritically and with open arms; it means diagnosing your opportunities and pain points, and defining a technological vision that can benefit your company and its stakeholders in profound ways.
 True innovation comes from mindset, not hardware, to quote IMD innovation professor Bill Fischer.